The Few, The Proud, The quirky Pickle Queens are the last to leave the party and the first to arrive.

-Sweet Queen Cindy is the nicest of us all, but pour a couple of margaritas or bloody Marys in her and watch her spin.
+Sweet Queen Cindy is the nicest of us all, just wind her up and listen to her giggle.

 She’s a vicious grammar guardian who will smile sweetly at you while explaining that you have the language skills of a 4-year-old.